helium/HIP/0015-beaconing-rewards.md

 #### w < N

 For each beacon challenge there is desired number of witnesses which should be set by chain variable `N`.
-This number should be >1 because we want redundant RF coverage since hotspots are “unreliable” as compared to enterprise gateways like cell towers.
+This number should be >1 because we want redundant RF coverage since Hotspots are “unreliable” as compared to enterprise gateways like cell towers.
 If the number of witnesses (`w`) is less than `N`, then this area is under desired coverage.
 Each witness gets a full 1-unit of reward for providing needed coverage, the transmitter receives a fraction of a reward unit proportionally based